Centex RV Rentals

 • Adjust Appliances: Turn on the refrigerator and other appliances as needed, allowing them to cool and get ready for use.

-• Organize: Set up any furniture, make beds, and organize your belongings for easy access during your stay.
+• Organize: Set up any furniture, make beds, and organize your belongings for easy access during your stay, ensuring a smooth trailer take down at the end of your trip.

 1. Disconnect Utilities